- "Adult and Continuing Education," Baldwin Wallace University, http://www.bw.edu/admission/adult/

 The University of Michigan supports parents through a wide breadth of programs, including community health clinics and social support programs.
 Students with children can get financial support through grants, tax credits and child care subsidies and can find affordable services through one of the university's child care centers.
 A program called Kids Kare at Home can also help students find off-site care during emergency situations, such as when a child is sick or one's regular child care service is unavailable.
 Perhaps one service that separates U-M from many other institutions, however, is health insurance.
 The school offers specialized university health insurance plans and access to state-run programs, such as MIChild and Healthy Kids.

 Online Learning: Single parents and other adult learners can find niche opportunities to pursue advanced science and health-based education at the University of Michigan with online learning options.
-Degrees offered include Dental Hygiene; Health Management and Policy; and Integrated Systems and Design.
+Programs offered include Dental Hygiene; Health Management and Policy; and Integrated Systems and Design.

 #5 - Peirce College